Wednesday, November 09, 2016

 Apparently, they're all a bunch of masochists and saw, in her rude outbursts, a dominatrix whose heel they could happily live under.

-Night was day as they foamed in their panties in briefs and panted on air in praise of Hillary.
+Night was day as they foamed in their panties and briefs and panted on air in praise of Hillary.

 There was your first warning of disconnect between the media and the public.